A Multi-faceted Real Estate Appraisal Company

 When not appraising, David enjoys spending time with his wife and children, and playing tuba for both a local community band and as an alumnus of the Penn State Blue Band.

-Tina Sabatini is a graduate of Temple University and joined Indian Valley Appraisal Company as a Licensed Appraiser Trainee in 2018.
+Tina Sabatini is a graduate of Temple University and joined Indian Valley Appraisal Company in 2018.
 She has gained experience in appraising a variety of property types and her assignments include mixed-use, multi-family, small industrial and commercial, and residential properties.
-Tina expects to receive her Certified General Appraiser designation in early in 2022.
+Tina became a Certified General Appraiser in 2022.

 Her previous work experience includes mortgage banking, managing small multi-family income producing properties, and being a small business owner with a staff of 35 employees.